gridbugs/gridbugs.org/collections/_posts/2023-05-10-programming-an-arduino-the-hard-way.md

 one is which by unplugging and re-plugging them and watching the output of `dmesg`, or just see which one can be used to program the device with `avrdude`.
-Connect `picocom` to the USB to UART adapter, and program the device with `avrdude` via the USB cable, and you'll no longer need to close picocom to reprogram the Arduino!
+Connect `picocom` to the USB to UART adapter, and program the device with `avrdude` via the USB cable, and you'll no longer need to close `picocom` to reprogram the Arduino!

-For example this might look like (in two different terminals):
+Here's an example of how this might look.

-One terminal:
+In one terminal:
 ```
 $ sudo avrdude -P /dev/ttyUSB0 -c arduino -p m328p -U flash:w:hello.elf
 ```